jtabb1/fnp3-085-oo-prcpls-r-design-principles/README.md

 methods that describe an item's attributes, including its price.
 The `ShoppingCart` class can collect individual item objects and total their price at the time of checkout.
-By creating classes with their own responsibilities, we create an application that is organized, logical, and accommodates future change.
+By creating classes with their own responsibilities, we create an application that is organized and logical, and accommodates future change.
 We also create a program that doesn't give us a headache to even look at.